-In this paper we present a model of one-dimensional relativistic harmonic oscillator which is based on the expansions of the Lorentz group and a generalized Schr\"odinger picture.
-The functions that realize the unitary representation of the one-dimensional Lorentz group ($p$=momentum, $m$=mass, ${p^2_0-c^2p^2}=m^2c^4$) have the form
+In this paper we present a model of a relativistic harmonic oscillator which is based on the expansions of the Lorentz group and a generalized Schr\"odinger picture.
+The functions that realize the unitary representation of the one-dimensional Lorentz group $(p$ = momentum, $m$ = mass, ${p^2_0-c^2p^2}=m^2c^4$) have the form

-and are the eigenfunctions of the boost generator $N(p)=ip_0{\partial}_{cp}$ ($N{\Rightarrow}{\alpha}$).
-The following expansion (Shapiro transformation) of the wave function of a particle in the momentum representation ($\rho={\alpha}{\hbar}/mc$)
+and are the eigenfunctions of the boost generator $N(p)=ip_0{\partial}_{cp}$, ($N{\Rightarrow}{\alpha}$).
+The following expansion (Shapiro transformation \cite{Shap}) of the wave function of a particle in the momentum representation ($\rho={\alpha}{\hbar}/mc$)

-leads to the functions $\psi({\rho})$ in the spacetime-independent $\rho$ representation.
-In \cite{Kad}, in the framework of a two-particle equation of the quasipotential type the variable $\rho$ was interpreted as the relativistic generalization of a relative coordinate.
+leads to the functions $\psi({\rho})$ in the spacetime independent $\rho$-representation.
+In \cite{Kad}, in the framework of a two-particle equation of the quasipotential type, the variable $\rho$ was interpreted as the relativistic generalization of a relative coordinate.
 Quasipotential models of a relativistic oscillator were first considered in \cite{Donk,Atak,Atak2}.

-The $\rho$-representation may also be used in the generalized Schr\"odinger (GS) picture in which the analogue of Schr\"odinger operators of a particle are independent of both the time and the space coordinates $t$, $x$ in different representations \cite{Fri1}.
-In the $\rho$-representation the motion of a free particle is described by the equations
+The $\rho$-representation or the $\rho{\bf n}$ representation ($\vert{\bf n}\vert=1)$ may also be used in a so-called generalized Schr\"odinger (GS) picture in which the analogs of the Schr\"odinger operators of a particle are independent of both the time and the space coordinates t, ${\bf x}$ in different representations \cite{Fri1}.
+The one-dimensional motion of a free particle in the $\rho$-representation is described by the equations

 where the Hamilton operator $H(\rho)$ and the momentum operator $P(\rho)$ have the form

 The operators $H(\rho)$, $P(\rho)$ and the generator of the Lorentz group $N(\rho)$ ($N(\rho)=\rho)$ satisfy the commutation relations of the Poincar\'e algebra,